-The transmitter can be reset through a software command.
-If it is reset, operation ceases immediately and the transmitter must be enabled through the command register before resuming operation.
-If CTS operation is enable, the CTSN input must be Low in order for the character to be transmitted.
-If it goes High in the middle of a transmission, the character in the shift register is transmitted and TxDA then remains in the marking state until CTSN goes Low.
+If CTS operation is enable, the CTSN input must be LOW in order transmission, the character in the shift register is transmitted and TxDA then remains in the marking state until CTSN goes LOW.
 The transmitter can also control the deactivation of the RTSN output.
 If programmed, the RTSN output will be reset one bit time after the character in the transmit shift register and transmit holding register (if any) are completely transmitted, if the transmitter has been disabled.